-Four years later, and equipped with a degree in English and Politics, I went to work with adults with learning difficulties – beautiful rebels, every one – whilst I worked out how I’d use my degree.
+Four years later, equipped with a degree in English and Politics, I went to work in Surrey with adults with learning difficulties – beautiful rebels, every one – whilst I worked out how I’d use my degree.
 I lived in a shared house owned by a guy called Yeti.
-His house had a rooftop terrace (accessible roofs were my main criteria for choosing a decent place to live) where I used to sit and stargaze after a particularly challenging day.
+His house had a rooftop terrace (accessible roofs were my main criteria for choosing a place to live) where I used to sit and stargaze after a particularly challenging day.
 I looked out into space and thought of my life stretching ahead, and how I could do anything I wanted in the world.
 I’d always wanted to be a writer but was savvy enough to know I needed to feed myself while I found my writing voice.

-I remembered how it felt to not want to learn, to think that being good equals being uncool, so I can get through to them.
-I know how it feels to be labelled the angry, shouty one so I listen.
-I know how it feels to hate yourself, but I know how it feels to save yourself and learn to love yourself, too.
+I remembered how it felt to not want to learn, to think that being good equalled being uncool.
+I knew how it felt to be labelled the angry, shouty, awkward one, so I listened.
+I knew how it felt to hate yourself, but I knew how it felt to save yourself and learn to love yourself, too.

-I like to think rebels live fuller lives; are original; think out of the box; take risks they need to succeed.
+I like to think rebels live fuller lives; are original; think out of the box; take the risks they need to succeed.
 I like being one – now I’ve tamed myself a little.

 I still dream about my rooftops.
 I dream they are bigger than they were, and have nooks and crannies I’ve yet to explore.
-I always wake up reminded that there are whole worlds inside each of us.
+I wake up reminded that there are whole worlds inside each of us.

 Dare to dream.
 Dare to climb.
 Dare to be a rebel.